-Money is a key part of our lives - the function of our society depends upon it, as does our functioning within that society.
-Yet sometimes the place where we feel most difficulty in our lives is in relation to our finances.
-Without a mature relationship with money, we limit our ability to give, to hold and to receive.
-This workshop provides an opportunity to explore the hidden dynamics that might be affecting your relationship with money and to financial success in your life.
+Sometimes the place where we feel most difficulty in our lives is in relation to our livelihood and our finances.
+This workshop provides an opportunity to explore the hidden dynamics that might be affecting your relationship to money and to financial success in your life.
 There will be opportunities for personal enquiry into your relationship with money, using family and organisational constellations; as well as teaching inputs and exercises that will enable you to clarify areas of difficulty, entanglement and lack of flow regarding money.

 Structure & Ethos

 This highly participative programme will structured around the exploration of ‘live’ money issues brought by you as participants.
 While the teaching style responds to the needs of the group as they arise, core content will include:

 - The three patterns of relationship we can have to money